Gas Pressure Calculator

 Many gas law problems share the same structure but vary in numbers and conditions.
 The calculator is designed to support that workflow rather than replace it.
 Students can attempt a problem by hand, then use the tool to check intermediate steps or final answers.

 In a lesson, the scenario table works well as a visual summary for small groups.
 Each student can propose one scenario, enter the values, and then compare how pressure behaves.
-The bar chart and donut chart help make abstract relationships feel more concrete.
+The charts help make abstract relationships feel more concrete.

 • Use scenario labels to keep track of which row belongs to which problem or student.